ArneBinder/pytorch-ie/README.md

 ## ⚡️ Examples: Prediction

+The following examples work out of the box.
+No further setup like manually downloading a model is needed!

 **Note:** Setting `num_workers=0` in the pipeline is only necessary when running an example in an interactive python session.
 The reason is that multiprocessing doesn't play well with the interactive python interpreter, see [here](https://docs.python.org/3/library/multiprocessing.html#using-a-pool-of-workers)